sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 =======================

-Fire allows you to create Dashboard.
+Fire allows creating Dashboard.

-Fire allows us to create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.
+Fire allows create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.

 Creating Dashboard
 --------------------

 - For creating Dashboard, Create JDBC datasets if not available.

-You can define a New Dataset by clicking on the ``Create Dataset`` button in the Dataset page.
+You can define a New Dataset by clicking on the ``Create Dataset`` button on the Dataset page.

 It will bring up the dialog box below.
 Select the format of the file for which the new Dataset is being created.